ysenko/python-from-zero-to-hero/README.md

 Known Issues
 ------------
-1. Typo in env var name TWITER_EXPLORER_CONF -> TWITTER_EXPLORER_CONF.
-Fixed in `step_7`.
-2. ``manage.py`` scripts prints weired docstring when shows help for subcommands.
+1. ``manage.py`` scripts prints weired docstring when shows help for subcommands.
-3. Logging used across modules need to be updated to use the same logger to simplify logging logic.
+2. Logging used across modules need to be updated to use the same logger to simplify logging logic.

 FAQ
 ---